 For situations not noted above, sellers are responsible for collecting and remitting tax on their sales, where applicable.
 If you're required to charge VAT, GST, or other applicable taxes on the items you sell, it is your responsibility to consider these applicable taxes when pricing your items on Etsy.

-In cases where physical goods are shipped cross-border between countries or states, please be aware that there may be additional duties and taxes that may applied.
+In cases where physical goods are dispatched cross-border between countries or states, please be aware that there may be additional duties and taxes that may apply.
 This will be the responsibility of the buyer to pay, unless otherwise stated.

 Buyers will see the following information based on their location: